KnowageLabs/Knowage-Documentation/administrator-guide/ka_Introduction.rst

 Knowage is *flexible*, since it is based on a modular architecture and open standards in order to facilitates its customization and integration according to users’ needs.
 It also provides a *comprehensive* set of analytical features and capabilities, listed in section Analytical and operational functionalities, ranging from traditional reporting and charting tools, to more advanced analytics.

-KnowageER and KnowageSI also supports multi-tenancy, i.e. a single Knowage instance serving multiple organizations, called tenants.
+KnowageER and KnowageSI also supports **multi-tenancy**, i.e. a single Knowage instance serving multiple organizations, called tenants.
 In a multi-tenancy architecture, each tenant owns and manages his own users, documents, configuration and parameters, which are completely independent from those owned by other tenants.

 Modules
 -----------------